Making Herbal Infusions

 I recommend making infusions, not herbal teas.
 Herbal teas are when you steep the herbs for 3-5 minutes to enjoy the flavors of wonderful herbal plants.
 Infusions are when you steep the herbs for at least 3-4 hours, covered in a quart canning jar.
 I recommend steeping them overnight in the canning jar or the pot you boiled the water in, covered.
 You can strain the herbs in the AM and reheat the infusion, oh so very gently to preserve the nutrients, or enjoy at room temperature.

 Making Infusions: Boil water.
 Measure leaf and flower herbs while water is heating.
 Use approximately 1 tablespoon of dried herbs per cup of water.
 To make a stronger medicinal infusion, use more herbs.
 When water is boiling shut off and add dried herbs.
 Cover and let steep for at least 15 minutes.
 I make medicinal infusions at night so I can let the infusion sit, covered, overnight to make a deeply infusied and strong medicinal tea.
 In the AM, strain and bottle.

 If making infusions with seeds, roots, or barks (this is actually called a decoction): chop pieces as small as you can (roots & bark, seeds stay whole or you can gently crush).
 When water is boiling, reduce heat to very gentle simmer.
 Add herb pieces, cover, and simmer very gently for 15-20 minutes.
-Again, I let them sit, covered, overnight to make the strongest medicnal infusion I can.
+Again, I let the infusion sit, covered, overnight to make the strongest medicnal infusion I can.
 I then strain and bottle in the AM.
 Do not let this boil as it ruins the medicinal properties and nutrients in the herbal infusions medicine.

 When using these hard parts of herbs it is a minimum of 1 tsp. per cup of water.
 I generally use closer to 1 TBSP. per cup of water.

-If making mixed infusions with parts that need to simmer and the leaves & flowers that do not, simmer parts first then turn off heat and add leaves / flowers and let steep, covered, overnight.
+If you are making mixed infusions with hard parts that need to simmer and the leaves & flowers that do not need simmering: simmer the hard parts first.
+Turn off heat.
+Add leaves / flowers and let steep, covered, overnight.
+Strain in the AM.